pr2-humanoid/PR2-Platform/README.md

 ## 📚 Citation

-If you use this project in your research, please consider citing:
+If you find this project useful in your research, please consider citing our work:

 ```bibtex
 @article{liu2025pr2,